 Because of the effects of a conviction, obtaining a pardon can often change your life for the better in many ways.
 If you would like more information on seeking an expungement or pardon, please do not hesitate to contact the legal team at The Zeiger Firm today for a consultation.

-Information about Pardons in Pennsylvania
+Frequently Asked Questions about Pardons in Pennsylvania

 Getting a pardon can provide many benefits as it can eliminate the collateral consequences of a conviction and clear your name.
-The following are some frequently-asked questions about pardons and brief explanations.
+The following are some frequently asked questions about pardons and brief explanations.
 If you would like to get information regarding your specific situation, please schedule a meeting with our criminal defense law firm.

 What is a pardon?